-If you really face difficulties with finding the time to complete all of your assignments, there are a few possible ways to solve this problem.
+If you really face difficulties finding the time to complete all of your assignments, there are a few possible ways to solve this problem.
 The first one is to give up some of the extracurriculars that you attend.
 Sadly, some students even give up their hobbies.

 Another way is to plan your next semester before it starts.
 Check the required credits and pick only the courses that you need.
 Consider the fact that some courses require more time and effort than the others that are rather easy college classes.
 You should definitely work on your academic plan beforehand.
-Your academic advisor is the one who you should talk to as they can help you to organize your studies before the semester starts.
+Your academic advisor is the one you should talk to as they can help you organize your studies before the semester starts.

-However, if you are in the middle of a tough semester and can’t give up any of the courses that you’ve picked, you can turn to our team to help you share your workload and help you with your deadlines.
+However, if you are in the middle of a tough semester and can’t give up any of the courses you’ve picked, you can turn to our team to help you share your workload and help you with your deadlines.